 I do recommend this tank for people who are committed to chasing clouds of warm vapor.
 In fact, I haven’t encountered many tanks recently that can beat the Reux in that department.
 I would recommend vaping at lower wattages, unless you’re totally comfortable with really warm vapor.
 Because of its vapor production, however, the Wismec Reux Tank is a component that many vapers will be proud to add to their collection.
-Check out our list of the best e cigarettes.
+Check out our list of the best electronic cigarettes here.